-Join us on 8 May for a dynamic panel discussion on the unique challenges and opportunities facing Northern Rivers businesses.
-Our exceptional panelists - including Jamie Cook (Co-Founder of Stone & Wood, Director of McTavish Surf) and Jane Laverty (Regional Director, Business NSW Northern Rivers) - will share practical strategies for:
+Join us for a dynamic panel discussion on the unique challenges and opportunities facing Northern Rivers businesses.
+Our exceptional panellists - including Jamie Cook, Co-Founder of Stone & Wood, Director of McTavish Surf, Jane Laverty, Regional Director, Business NSW Northern Rivers and Pam Brook, Co-Founder of Brookfarm and Cape Byron Distillery, will share practical strategies for:

 Event details: